 There is some question over the acceptance of UK driving licenses after Brexit so if you plan to remain in Portugal after Brexit you might consider exchanging your license before that date to ensure you can continue driving in Portugal without the need to sit the Portuguese driving test – in Portuguese!
 You will need to surrender your UK license as it is illegal for anyone to hold two EU driving licenses but once Brexit has happened you can reapply for a UK license as it is not illegal to own an EU license and a third country license.

 You also can register for discounted healthcare through the Portuguese national health service (SNS) and the following link gives a succinct guide to healthcare for foreigners in Portugal (https://www.angloinfo.com/how-to/portugal/healthcare/health-system/healthcare-for-foreigners).

-Another benefit of residency is the right to vote in local and EU elections.
+Until Brexit, another benefit of residency is the right to vote in local and EU elections.
 This is particularly important as the local Mayors hold a lot of power and more powers are being devolved from central to local government.
-Local elections will take place this autumn (2017) and registering to vote is carried out at the local Junta de Freguesia up to 70 days before the election.
-Just take your passport, fiscal number and residency permit with you.
+This appears to be a right that we will lose after the UK exits the EU.

 After holding this residency certificate for 5 years you can apply for a Permanent Resident Card.

 All international citizens who become official residents or employees in Portugal, however, whether from the EU or outside of Europe, typically gain the same healthcare rights as Portuguese nationals and will be covered by health insurance in Portugal - although not all types of treatment are available for free, with many requiring a patient contribution.